How many weeks/months am I?

 What if I have a cat?

-Outdoor cats can be exposed to Toxoplasmosis and can pass this parasite to humans through the feces.
+Outdoor cats can be exposed to Toxoplasmosis and can pass this parasite to humans through the faeces.
 One could acquire it by changing the litter box of an infected cat.
 If your cat goes outside, have someone else change the litter box when you are pregnant, or wear gloves and wash your hands well.
 If your cat lives inside and only eats processed cat food she cannot get the disease.
 Cuddling your cat is safe and will not expose you to the disease.
 Dogs are not affected.
 Toxoplasmosis can be harmful to a developing fetus but is very rarely seen.

 Which vitamins/supplements should I take?